Ecological Landscaping Services

 In-situ design and planting

 Final design decisions are made on site.
-We lay out plants to visualize the planting design and make micro-adjustments.
+We lay out and install plants in a specific order according to their design function to visualize the planting design and make micro-adjustments to the plan.

 This approach blends the ecological needs of each plant species with the artistry of planting design, resulting in a design that feels authentic and deeply connected to its place.

-Two follow up visits and a garden care guide on short-term and long-term stewardship are included.
+Two follow up visits and a garden care guide on short-term and long-term garden stewardship are included.

 • Ongoing: Dynamic management